rails/rails/guides/source/testing.md

 #### What are Fixtures?

-_Fixtures_ is a fancy word for sample data.
+_Fixtures_ is a fancy word for a consistent set of test data.
 Fixtures allow you to populate your testing database with predefined data before your tests run.
 Fixtures are database independent and written in YAML.
 There is one file per model.